170.5 County Assistance Office Responsibility for Acting on Changes

 See Supplemental Handbook, Chapter 910, Overpayment Recovery.

-NOTE: If a court finds that a client fraudulently misrepresented his or her residence to get benefits or services in two or more states in the TANF, MA, SNAP or SSI program, the client is ineligible for TANF for 10 years.
-The 10 year ineligibility period begins on the date the court convicts the client.
+NOTE: If a court finds that an individual fraudulently misrepresented their residence to get benefits or services in two or more states in the TANF, MA, SNAP or SSI program, the individual is ineligible for TANF for 10 years.
+The 10 year ineligibility period begins on the date the court convicts the individual.

 55 Pa.
 Code § 141.21(u)